Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with others.

 When sealing your home, you need to pick up a few cans of expanding spray foam (see picture labeled expanding spray foam).

-There are going to be some spots that are to large to fill with caulk.
+There are going to be some spots that are too large to fill with caulk.
 In these cases, you need to use spray foam.

-If you have never used this, I would highly suggest you experiment with it before you begin sealing with it.
+If you have never used this, I suggest you experiment with it before you begin sealing with it.

-Expanding spray foam is sprayed trough a long tube in to cracks, as it dries the foam expands.
+Expanding spray foam is sprayed through a long tube into cracks, as it dries the foam expands.

 As you can see in the picture, it expands quite a bit.
 If you want a clean edge, you can come back and trim the excess foam with a razor blade.

-Again, if you know a better way to trim expanding spray foam, let us know (or start a hub about it!).
+Again, if you know a better way to trim expanding spray foam, let us know (or write an article about it).